frontity/docs/docs/deployment/deploy-on-heroku.md

 To [deploy your site under a custom domain in Heroku](https://devcenter.heroku.com/articles/custom-domains) you have to...

-- add your custom domain in your Heroku app
+1. Add your custom domain in your Heroku app
-- add proper record in your domain provider so the DNS communication is properly done
+2. Register a DNS record with your domain provider

 ...before deploying it

 ### Add your custom domain in your Heroku app

-With the command `heroku domains:add` you can add a specific custom domain in your Hereku app
+With the command `heroku domains:add` you can add a specific custom domain in your Heroku app

 for example by doing: